 First, when you make the appointment, you should make sure that you have all your questions answered about the procedure, the aftercare, etc...
 You may not think of what questions to ask, so it is important to educate yourself on the procedure.
 A full description of the procedure is on the Home page, and there is even a video you can watch which will help to prepare you.
 Once you have read and watched the information, questions may arise that you may want to ask the doctor or staff.
 If this is the case, we are always happy to answer all your questions and concerns.
 Don’t hesitate to call us (contact).

 It is important that you have all your questions answered regarding the cost of the procedure.
 Don’t be afraid to ask: it is an important part of being prepared and we will be happy to give you a quote.
 The cost depends on the size of your pet, the type of aftercare you choose, where you are located and whether the visit is done during regular operating hours with an appointment or outside of regular hours, on an evening, week-end or even in the middle of the night.
-The fee schedule is clearly laid out on our “ Fee Schedule” page.
+We will be happy to give you a specific quote depending on our needs and preferences.

 Something important to consider is how you would like to have the aftercare handled.
 Will you prefer to have a private cremation with the return of your pet’s ashes?
 A communal cremation with ashes spread out at sea or over a garden?
 Will you prefer to handle the aftercare yourself and take your pet to a pet cemetery or (depending on the city ordinances) bury him or her in your backyard?
 See “Aftercare” page for details.